 The Food and Drug Administration (FDA) has detected a probable carcinogen in Zantac and generic versions of the heartburn medication.
 The finding led to several versions of the blood pressure medication being recalled earlier in the year.

 NDMA was found in low quantities in the drugs, and the FDA is not calling for a recall of the products from the market.
-NDMA is found in grilled meats and cured ham, and the amounts found in the medications slightly exceeded the quantities found in these meats.
+NDMA is found in grilled meats and cured ham, and the amounts in the medications slightly exceeded the quantities in these meats.

 The FDA plans to test a significantly larger sampling of the drug and conduct additional tests to ensure statistically valid results.

 “The Zantac over-the-counter medication has been around for over a decade and meets all the specified safety requirements for use in the OTC market,” Sanofi, the owner of Zantac, told CNBC.

 FDA officials acknowledge that large amounts of NDMA may cause harm, but officials are evaluating whether or not lower levels of NDMA are a concern for patients.